Pro-Palestine protest posters rejected by hall management

 She felt it was “hypocritical” and “not neutral” for the university to have a business exchange with Nestle.

-She felt the same way about the Massey University Foundation’s $7,105 investment Israeli Government Bonds, which Massive revealed in June.
+She felt the same way about the Massey University Foundation’s $7,105 investment in Israeli Government Bonds, which Massive revealed in June.

 The rep felt a blanket ban on political content in halls was the opposite of the university being neutral and encouraging free speech.